- Research the Prospective Employer/Company

 - List your accomplishments, skills and experience.

 - Determine if you are a match for the position.
 Do your skills and experience match the requirements?
-Does the company and position fit your requirements, your goal.
+Does the company and position fit your requirements and your goal?

 - List three reasons why you want work for this employer.